Texas Rep.-elect Beth Van Duyne says ObamaCare was 'one of the biggest lies' of history

 "I don't think any parent should have to fight to make sure that an essential critical surgery that needs to be performed on their child is covered," Van Duyne said.

-Van Duyne left her full-time job to stay home and care for Katie and did consulting work on the side.
-She would take her daughter to her park in Irving, but Katie would cover her eye because the sun irritated it.
+Van Duyne left her full-time job to stay home with her daughter and did consulting work on the side.
+She'd go to the park in Irving, but Katie would cover her eye because the sun irritated it.
 Van Duyne started asking the neighborhood parks committee for shade at the playground.

 The request for her daughter's well-being eventually landed her as chairperson of her local parks committee.
 She went door-to-door to successfully rally a neighborhood effort for a new park.